 Common Health Problems

-The National Breed Club recommends that you ask a breeder for the following health evaluations from each parent:
+The national breed club recommends asking curly-coated retriever breeders for the following health evaluations from each parent:

 - Hip Evaluation